-Really good small bathroom ideas are something we all need.
-Because unless you are lucky enough to have been blessed with a gorgeous, massive bathroom, for the majority of us it's going to be by far the smallest room in the house.
-Lucky for you though, we have it covered and can help you design a small bathroom that's functional and aesthetically pleasing.
+Smart small bathroom ideas are almost indispensable to modern-day living.
+We could all do with some advice, because unless you're lucky enough to have a gorgeous and enormous bathroom, for the majority of us, it's more likely to be, by far, the smallest room in the house.
+Not to worry though, as we have your smaller bathroom space covered, and there are loads of tricks in the book that can help make a small bathroom fully functional and aesthetically pleasing too.

 1. Strip back on what you need

 Our first, and probably the most important of all our small bathroom ideas is about paring back.
 Really think about what you need in your space.
 Stick to the bare essentials so you have as few built in or bulky items in there as possible – if they're taking up that precious floor space, they'll make the room look smaller.
 All you really need in a bathroom is a toilet, a sink and a bath or shower.
 Storage is vital, too, but think about how this could be built around your basin or choose wall mounted cabinets that won't take up any of that floor space we mentioned.

 For loads more practical tips on how to design a small bathroom from scratch head over to our guide.

 2. Embrace an awkward space with a clever layout

 With some thought – and our clever small bathroom ideas – it's more than possible to pack (almost) everything you want into your bathroom, all that it requires is a clever approach when it comes to the layout.

 By pushing the bath to the lower end of this loft bathroom, there's room for a separate, full height, shower enclosure.
 Had the bath been positioned where the shower is now, there would only have been room for a little bathroom storage beneath lowest point of the sloped roof.
 This is a much better use of space